orestis-georgiou-r&d-management-expert.jpg

 My background is a bit like a pizza

-What this means is that we are advancing hand tracking and ultrasonic haptic technology in creative and enabling new ways.
-To give you an example, typically, we are used to interacting with computers and machines through interfaces like keyboards, touchscreens and so on.
-At Ultraleap however, we’re developing a new type of interface.
+Most recently, at Ultraleap, we’ve been developing a new type of human-computer interface.
 One made up of invisible small vibrations in the air that we can generate and you can gesture, touch and feel with your bare hands and without having to wear or hold anything.
 A touchable hologram if you like.

-So, my background in Mathematical Physics, Complex Systems, Wireless Networks and Engineering certainly comes in handy in the development of this technology, but, at the same time in the past two years, I’ve learned so much about user-centered design, human factors, the psychology of touch, and how to stimulate our senses to create immersive multi-sensory experiences.
+So, my background in Mathematical Physics, Complex Systems, and Wireless Networks certainly comes in handy in the development of emerging technologies, especially during the current wave of AI.
+However, at the same time in the past few years, I’ve learned so much about user-centered design, human factors, immersive multi-sensory experiences, and the importance of responsible research and innovation.

 Influence and Trajectory